System Maintenance occurs every Friday.

 What Will I Learn By Taking This Class?

 1. The Process of Failure and Yield Analysis.
-Participants learn to recognize correct philosophical principles that lead to a successful analysis.
+Participants will learn to recognize correct philosophical principles that lead to a successful analysis.
 This includes concepts like destructive vs. non-destructive techniques, fast techniques vs. brute force techniques, and correct verification.

 2. The Tools and Techniques.
-Participants learn the strengths and weaknesses of a variety of tools used for analysis, including electrical testing techniques, package analysis tools, light emission, electron beam tools, optical beam tools, decapping and sample preparation, and surface science tools.
+Participants will learn the strengths and weaknesses of a variety of tools used for analysis, including electrical testing techniques, package analysis tools, light emission, electron beam tools, optical beam tools, decapping and sample preparation, and surface science tools.

 3. Case Histories.
-Participants identify how to use their knowledge through the case histories.
-They learn to identify key pieces of information that allow them to determine the possible cause of failure and how to proceed.
+Participants will identify how to use their knowledge through the case histories.
+They will learn to identify key pieces of information that allow them to determine the possible cause of failure and how to proceed.

 Course Objectives